-The remuneration of each director and the Board remuneration policy are set out in the Remuneration Report.
+The remuneration of each director and the Board remuneration policy are set out in the Remuneration Report (in the 2016 Annual Report).

 APPOINTMENT, PERFORMANCE AND REMUNERATION OF SENIOR EXECUTIVES

 Spark Infrastructure has written agreements with each of its senior executives, including the Managing Director, setting out the key terms of their appointment.